rktjmp/hotpot.nvim/README.md

 Future calls to `require` (including in future Neovim sessions) will skip the compile step unless it's stale, meaning you only pay the cost once, keeping your ~~`init.fnl`~~ `init.lua` 🐎 rapido 🐎.

+## Non Goals

+Hotpot isn't library full of functions and macros to configure Neovim with.

+I wrote Hotpot in an afternoon as a way to learn Fennel.
+It doesn't intend to provide anything more than an intermediary layer between Fennel and Lua, to make combining Fennel and Neovim a litle easier.

+If you want to play with Fennel and maybe write a few macros or helpers, Hotpot might be for you.
+If you want a easy out of the box experience with all the bells and all the whistles, you might want to [look elsewhere](#see-also).

+**⚠️ Alpha: Updates may have breaking changes, this is also the first Lisp and Fennel I've ever written, so it ~~might be~~ is garbage!**

 ## TOC